-Just recently we have been involved in several Sales Transformation programmes, playing our part as enterprise organisations seek to increase the sales effectiveness of their global sales organisation. which led to me thinking; what do we mean by the term Sales Transformation?
+Recently we have been involved in several Sales Transformation programs, playing our part as enterprise organizations seek to increase the sales effectiveness of their global sales organization; which led to us thinking; what is meant by the term Sales Transformation?

 The principle sales methodologies of Opportunity Management and Account Development have embodied the staple skills and competences of successful sales teams for at least thirty years.
-(I can remember a purge on Account Management at Xerox at least that long ago, with meetings of global Heads of Sales focusing on global account management to win, keep and grow our most profitable accounts).
-Yet here we are, a generation later, still looking to leverage our performance through better adoption of these principles.
+(Many Organizations have purged Account Management Processes at least that long ago, driven by meetings of global Heads of Sales focusing on global account management to win, keep and grow their most profitable accounts).
+Yet here we are, a generation later, still looking to leverage our performance through better adoption of these very principles.

-So, are Sales Transformation projects simply re-badged sales effectiveness programmes?
+So, are Sales Transformation projects simply re-badged sales effectiveness programs?

-Well no. Not when you factor in the digital revolution that has been taking place over the last two decades.
+Well in our view no. Not when you factor in the digital revolution that has been taking place over recent decades.

-At our Think Tank forum last year Beth Rogers outlined the changing buying patterns and how the internet meant that sales teams were being called in later, meaning their ability to control the presentation of their sales offering is weakening.
+At our Think Tank forum last year Beth Rogers outlined the changing buying patterns and how the internet meant that sales teams were being called into the buying process later, meaning their ability to control the presentation of their sales offering is weakening.
 The customer arrives at the conversation already well educated in the technicalities of the various options and often only seeks confirmation of an already decided process.
 Unless a seller can differentiate themselves to the point where they are considered for more than just supplying a product they have little chance to affect the process.